krry/atmanaut.me/content/posts/seahorses.md

 #### Time stops.

 My brother stands behind me.
 Ozzie can hear Austin.
-Austin has plant matter on his braces.
+Austin has plant matter on, in, and around his braces.
+A living breathing food court salad bar monster.
 The merry gentlemen are resting on a B-flat.
-The at-mall-sphere sings notes of conifer and clove.
-Mistletoe threatens intimacy in every doorway.
-My summer bowl-cut has not grown out yet.
+The *at-mall-sphere* quivers with notes of conifer and clove, while mistletoe dangles the threat of intimacy in every doorway.
+My last kiss was from Gramma, and my summer bowl-cut has not grown out yet, though it did get the gum out of my hair.

 "Sir?"
 My inner monologue wonders, circumspects, cringes.